mimblewimble/grin-rfcs/text/0000-security-subteam.md

 * Once the vulnerability is mitigated the core team may optionally share some of the details with the community

 ### Proposed Process
-* Grin's security contacts, all members of the security subteam, make initial assessment of the validity of the vulnerability disclosure
+* Grin's security contacts, all members of the security team, make initial assessment of the validity of the vulnerability disclosure
-* If disclosure determined to be valid, a conversation and plan of action is determined and executed by the security subteam, following Grin's responsible disclosure policy
+* If disclosure determined to be valid, a conversation and plan of action is determined and executed by the security team, following Grin's responsible disclosure policy
-* Once the vulnerability is mitigated the security subteam must disclose all information that is not still security-critical with the community
+* Once the vulnerability is mitigated the security team must disclose all information that is not still security-critical with the community

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Grin's security subteam will be implemented as stated below.
+Grin's security team will be implemented as stated below.

 ## Membership

 * Bootstrapped by existing security contacts (@lehnberg, @hashmap, @joltz)
 * Minimum three, maximum five members
-* Membership is recommended by the security subteam and approved by the core team
+* Membership is recommended by the security team and approved by the core team
-* There must be at least one well-represented core developer on the subteam, chosen by the core team
+* There must be at least one well-represented core developer on the team, chosen by the core team
 * All members must have relevant domain expertise in security, cryptography, the Grin codebase or Grin community
 * All members must have high competency in maintaining personal operational security (keeping private keys secure, maintaining secure communications channels etc.)
-* Membership is revoked by failure to update the canary, unanimous decision by subteam or decision from the core team
+* Membership is revoked by failure to update the canary, unanimous decision by team or decision from the core team
-  * Note if the core team engages in removing members from the security subteam without reasonable justification, the security subteam loses purpose, becomes ineffective and is relegated to useless security theater
+  * Note if the core team engages in removing members from the security team without reasonable justification, the security team loses purpose, becomes ineffective and is relegated to useless security theater

 ### Core Representation

-The core team is responsible for choosing one developer who they trust to represent the core interests in the security subteam.
+The core team is responsible for choosing one developer who they trust to represent the core interests in the security team.
 This ensures that the core team has adequate representation in security related decisions, without overpowering the majority of discussion.
-Additionally, with the veto rules defined below, we ensure that in cases of disagreement the security subteam cannot make an impactful decision without the core team's awareness and input.
+Additionally, with the veto rules defined below, we ensure that in cases of disagreement the security team cannot make an impactful decision without the core team's awareness and input.

 ## Decision Making

-* Decisions are made primarily with consideration to the security priorities outlined prior to the subteam's formation
+* Decisions are made primarily with consideration to the security priorities outlined prior to the team's formation
-* Unanimous approval of security subteam members is needed to make all impactful decisions
+* Unanimous approval of security team members is needed to make all impactful decisions
 * Some decisions made must also be approved by the core team to be carried out:
   * Adding/removing parties from disclosure agreements
-  * Adding members to the security subteam
+  * Adding members to the security team
   * Updating the security policy
-  * If the core team does not follow a security subteam decision that it has final approval on, a reasonable explanation must be provided to the security subteam
+  * If the core team does not follow a security team decision that it has final approval on, a reasonable explanation must be provided to the security team
 * Some decisions must be made without fully informing the core team of all details:
   * When a vulnerability requires a [deviation from the standard](https://github.com/mimblewimble/grin/blob/master/SECURITY.md#deviations-from-the-standard)
     * In these cases not all information will be shared with core team, such as specific details to carry out an exploit, full impact and other relevant information that will create unnecessary risk if disclosed
-  * The core team must be notified of all cases of these decisions within a reasonable time frame that does not pose a security risk (e.g. after a fix is implemented) and provided with a reasonable explanation by the security subteam
+  * The core team must be notified of all cases of these decisions within a reasonable time frame that does not pose a security risk (e.g. after a fix is implemented) and provided with a reasonable explanation by the security team

 ### Vetoes

-* Any member of the security subteam may veto an impactful decision
+* Any member of the security team may veto an impactful security team decision

-The ability to veto an impactful decision is important to preserve the ability for members of the security subteam to make honest recommendations.
-Important and controversial decisions will be made and members of the security subteam need the ability to not sign their names to a decision they are not comfortable with that could have serious ramifications.
+The ability to veto an impactful security team decision is important to preserve the ability for members of the security team to make honest recommendations.
+Important and controversial decisions will be made and members of the security team need the ability to not sign their names to a decision they are not comfortable with that could have serious ramifications.
 These cases will be handled according to the Deadlocks section below.

-The security subteam should always strive to reach its own decisions.
+The security team should always strive to reach its own decisions.
 Constant vetoes and inability to reach unanimous decisions will dampen the advantages of the existence of the team and may render it obsolete.
 It is important to strike the right balance of different perspectives, expertise and reasonability in members to take advantage of the benefits that come with a diverse and functional security-related decision making process.

 ### Deadlocks

-* Impactful decisions that can't be made unanimously by the security subteam will be made by the core team according to their decision making process
+* Impactful security team decisions that can't be made unanimously by the security team will be made by the core team according to their decision making process
   * If the core team is deadlocked, the decision made will be whichever decision, if any, will provide the end user with the greatest measure of security

 Deadlocks should be avoided at all costs.
-The inability of the security subteam to reach a unanimous decision based on the security priorities of Grin's community and core team should be a red flag to the community and core team for the health of the subteam.
+The inability of the security team to reach a unanimous decision based on the security priorities of Grin's community and core team should be a red flag to the community and core team for the health of the team.
 All members should be able to clearly discuss the factual merits of the options and reach a decision that is in the clear best possible interest for the security of Grin's ecosystem and users.

 ## Example

-_By following the previous example in more detail, critical differences can be further explored between the current process and the proposed security subteam process in the handling of a unique case._
+_By following the previous example in more detail, critical differences can be further explored between the current process and the proposed security team process in the handling of a unique case._

 _In cases where the vulnerability is so critical that it requires a [deviation from the standard](https://github.com/mimblewimble/grin/blob/master/SECURITY.md#deviations-from-the-standard), the proposed process reduces the likelihood of the vulnerability being exploited with a focused decision making process and by restricting the details to essential persons only._